smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 ## 6. Configure Label Studio

-For chart annotation, individual reviewers should have separate projects from eachother to ensure blinding against other annotators responses.
+For chart annotation, individual reviewers should have separate projects from each other to ensure blinding against other annotators responses.
 Additionally, each NLP task will have a different UI configuration.
 Those config files can be found in this project, with the `LS_*` prefix.
 For each annotator, for each one of the 4 NLP tasks above, we should do the following